pri-k/docs-mysql/bootstrapping.html.md

         #### <a id="restart-nodes"></a>Restart the remaining nodes ####

     1. Once the bootstrapped node is running, start the mariadb process on the remaining nodes via monit.
+         - If the Interruptor is enabled, you must additionally run this command before moving to the next step

+                $ touch /var/vcap/sys/run/galera-healthcheck/enable_sst

+        Start the mariadb process:

             $ monit start mariadb_ctrl

     1. Verify that the new nodes have successfully joined the cluster.
 The following command should output the total number of nodes in the cluster:

             mysql> SHOW STATUS LIKE 'wsrep_cluster_size';